dnlnln/generate-sql-merge/README.md

 ## Known Limitations
-This procedure has explicit support for the following datatypes: (small)datetime(2), (n)varchar, (n)text, (n)char, int, float, real, (small)money, timestamp, rowversion, uniqueidentifier and (var)binary.
+This procedure has explicit support for the following datatypes: (small)datetime(2), datetimeoffset, (n)varchar, (n)text, (n)char, xml, int, float, real, (small)money, timestamp, rowversion, uniqueidentifier, (var)binary, hierarchyid, geometry and geography.
 All others are implicitly converted to their CHAR representations so YMMV depending on the datatype.
-Additionally, this procedure has not been extensively tested with UNICODE datatypes.

 The Image datatype is not supported and an error will be thrown if these are not excluded using the `@cols_to_exclude` parameter.